alangunning/doc-ai-analysis-starter/README.md

    and `validate.prompt.yaml` based on the default templates under `.github/prompts/`.

 Run ``doc-ai`` with no arguments to drop into an interactive shell with tab-completion for commands and options.
+Completions include document types under ``data/`` and analysis topics discovered from prompt files.
 Use ``--no-interactive`` (or set ``doc-ai config set interactive=false``) to show help and exit instead of starting the REPL.

    #### cd command

 The shell includes a ``cd`` helper to change directories without leaving the session.
-   It reloads any ``.env`` file and global configuration in the target directory:
+It reloads any ``.env`` file and global configuration in the target directory and refreshes completion suggestions for document types and topics:

     ```
     doc-ai> cd docs